-When a voter arrives at the polling place, she checks in at the front desk, where poll workers give her a "voter card," a special smart card that signifies that she is entitled to cast a vote.7 The voter inserts her voter card into a voting machine, which validates the card.
-The machine then presents a user interface that allows the voter to express her vote by selecting candidates and answering questions.
+To cast a vote, the voter first inserts her voter card.
+The machine validates the voter card and presents the voter with a user interface (shown in Figure 3C) allowing her to express her vote by selecting candidates and answering questions.
 After making and confirming her selections, the voter pushes a button on the user interface to cast her vote.
 The machine modifies the voter card, marking it as invalid, and then ejects it.
 After leaving the machine, the voter returns the now-invalid voter card to the poll workers, who may re-enable it for use by another voter.